Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Secure Data Market

 This operation essentially performs element-wise multiplication and summation in the encrypted domain.
 The resulting ciphertexts \(\{\mathsf{ct}_{\mathrm{ip},i}\}_{i=1}^N\) are sent back to the buyer.

 \paragraph{Phase 4: Decryption \& Valuation (Buyer).} The buyer uses their secret key \(\mathsf{sk}_B\) to decrypt the scores:

 The buyer now has the plaintext influence scores, which quantify the marginal utility of the seller's data, while the seller and broker have learned nothing about the buyer's evaluation set.
+The complete algorithmic procedure is detailed in \Cref{fig:fhe}.